mm-mazhar/FineTuneGemma/README.md

   <img src="docs/images/VLM_Training_previous_attempt.jpg" alt="Training Results" width="500">
 </div>

-You can see `eval loss` is quite high, then I made some changes in `SFTConfig` and also used Unsloth's `UnslothVisionDataCollator` instead of custom made `data_collator`.
-Which has significant impact on `eval loss`.
+You can see `eval loss` is quite high, then some minor changes are made in `SFTConfig` and also used Unsloth's `UnslothVisionDataCollator` instead of custom made `data_collator` Which brought significant impact on `eval loss`.

 <div align="center">
   <img src="docs/images/VLM_Training_0.jpg" alt="Training Results" width="500">